phone scam fake

 And by engagement rate, I mean their ratios of likes and comments compared to their following.
 I know a lot of people(me included) that would first check if the brand’s following is good, to see if they’re legit.
 If the brand’s following is low, like around 500, they may just be a small business trying to find ambassadors.
 However, the majority of the followers of a fake brand are bots.
 You can buy thousands of them online.

-10% or more of their followers liking their posts, is a good way to judge if their bots or not.
+10% or more of their followers liking their posts, is a good way to judge if they are bots or not.
 So if they have 40k followers, they should have around 4,000 likes.

 Same with comments, the comment amount will be lower than your likes, but it shouldn’t be less than 1%.
 Especially if their posts showcase models, those models should have their own following added on top of the brands.
 This is a great way to see if they’re fake and just bought a ton of bots as followers.